Siddharthan03/PDF-OCR/README.md

 The PDF OCR project provides tools for converting scanned or image-based healthcare documents into searchable and editable text.
 This helps automate the handling of patient records and billing summaries while preserving critical data integrity.

 Features

-Reads PDF files containing nursing notes and medical billing records.
+  1. Reads PDF files containing nursing notes and medical billing records.

-Converts printed or handwritten content to structured digital text for further processing.
+  2. Converts printed or handwritten content to structured digital text for further processing.

-Facilitates review, analysis, and archival of healthcare documentation.
+  3. Facilitates review, analysis, and archival of healthcare documentation.

-Prerequisites
+PREREQUISITES

-Python 3.x
+  1. Python 3.x

-PyPDF2 or pdfplumber (for PDF parsing)
+  2. PyPDF2 or pdfplumber (for PDF parsing)

-Tesseract OCR (for text extraction)
+  3. Tesseract OCR (for text extraction)

-pytesseract (Python binding for Tesseract)
+  4. pytesseract (Python binding for Tesseract)

 Other standard libraries: os, re